 However, not all shared hosting is equal; hosting performance differs from provider to provider (and there are lots of providers) so too do the resources and features included in price plan packages.

-Given the choice and options, it can be difficult to know which web hosting provider to choose and which hosting package best suits your needs.
+Given all the choice and options, it can be difficult to know what to look for.

 But, don't worry.
 In this post, you will learn everything you need to know about shared hosting so that you can make an informed decision when choosing a web host provider and a price plan package.